elbb/elbb-dev-environment/README.md

 If you have local port conflicts when using the concourse or artifactory environment, you can adapt these.
 Simply copy `env/local.env.template` to `env/local.env` and adapt `env/local.env` to your needs.
+Furthermore you can configure the used docker network and version of dependencies like concourse etc..

 # License